greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/ddl/about-part-changes.html.md

 title: About Changes to Table Partitioning in Greenplum 7
 ---

 VMware Greenplum 7 retains most aspects of the partitioning syntax of prior versions of Greenplum, now referred to as the *classic* partitioning syntax.
-Version 7 also introduces support for the PostgreSQL declarative partitioning syntax, the *modern* syntax.
+Version 7 also introduces support for a *modern* syntax, derived from the PostgreSQL declarative partitioning syntax.

 This topic describes the Greenplum 7 partitioning syntax and behavior changes, and is geared toward existing users of Greenplum 6.